 At Hitachi, we’re developing data center solutions that encompass technological, organizational, training and regulatory challenges to allow you to see your data center operations in the language of sustainability.
 The need is growing, as climate change pressures become urgent and expectations for carbon footprint reporting requirements are increasing.
 Preparing now can help ensure that your measurement and reporting practices are fully compliant with emerging audit requirements and standards.

 Successfully addressing today’s data center sustainability challenges requires a multifaceted approach that reflects all of the above and more.
 Start by investing up front in conversations and analyses of where your organization is today and where it needs to progress.
 What does your data center have in place today that’s working?
 What’s not working, and what options are available to address those challenges?
 By thinking purposefully and putting the right metrics in place, you can create a pilot project or beta test that, once successful, can be replicated across your organization.
 Then, when you’ve established and defined your milestones, you’re ready to achieve initial wins and gain buy-in from stakeholders to build momentum on your overall sustainability journey.
 With more than 50 years of experience in information technology (IT), Hitachi is an ideal partner in these exercises because none of this is theoretical to us — we’re doing this now in our own organization.
+Our aim at Hitachi is to offer integrated sustainable data center energy solutions, in order to advance decarbonization and help reduce the carbon footprint.
 We have set a goal of carbon neutrality at our business sites by 2030 and across our entire value chain by 2050, which is also our target date for a 50% improvement in water resource usage.
 We’re committed to converting this potential to performance, both internally and with our partner companies.
 Transitioning to a sustainable economy is a challenge we must accomplish together.
 The good news is that sustainability is good for business too, reducing costs and risks, while opening up new opportunities to build new ventures or markets and where communities and people can thrive.
 Learn more about our perspective and practice in data center sustainable innovation.

 Sustainability Strategy and Innovation Lead, Hitachi Environment Business Division – North America